 Rhode Island may be the smallest state in the USA, but ‘Little Rhody’ proves the saying that the best things come in small packages.
-Visitors return time and again to enjoy peaceful coastlines and countryside, as well as some of the USA’s best-preserved heritage and finest dining.
-Not forgetting Newport, with its grand mansions.
+Visitors return time and again to enjoy peaceful coastlines and countryside, as well as some of the USA’s best-preserved heritage and finest dining, and Newport, with its grand mansions.

 One of New England’s great walks, Newport’s Cliff Walk was named one of “50 Places of a Lifetime” by National Geographic Traveler magazine.
-Following Newport’s spectacular Atlantic coastline, this 3.5-mile walk passes the grand Newport Mansions, offering visitors unusual wildflowers, birds, and geology along the way.
-A National Recreation Trail in a National Historic District, the Cliff Walk is easy walking for most of its length, though the last third is more challenging.
+Following Newport’s spectacular Atlantic coastline, this 3.5-mile walk passes the grand Newport mansions, offering visitors unusual wildflowers, birds, and geology along the way.
+A National Recreation Trail in a National Historic District, the Cliff Walk is easy walking for most of its length, though the last third is a more challenging walk over the natural and rugged New England rocky shoreline.
 For a special lunch, stop at The Spiced Pear Restaurant at The Chanler at Cliff Walk, a beautiful hotel at the walk’s starting point.

 To learn more: Cliff Walk Map

 Welcome to the oldest grass tennis courts in the world: opened in 1881, Newport’s lawns have been in regular use even longer than Wimbledon’s!
 No wonder this is the home of the International Tennis Hall of Fame & Museum, the world’s largest tennis museum, with the world’s largest collection of tennis memorabilia.
 Set in the historic Newport Casino, the galleries chronicle the rich history of the sport through lively interactive exhibits, dynamic videos, and popular mementos from famous champions of the past and superstars of today.
 In Enshrinee Hall, plaques commemorate the great players, coaches, administrators and writers that are inducted into the International Tennis Hall of Fame each July.